 -

-If you have a Business Premier ticket (or Eurostar Carte Blanche card or American Express Platinum Charge Card) you can use the Business Lounge with complimentary wines & spirits, soft drinks, tea coffee & snacks, and free WiFi.
+If you have a Business Premier ticket (or Eurostar Carte Blanche loyalty card) you can use the business lounge with complimentary wines & spirits, soft drinks, tea coffee & snacks, and free WiFi.
 It also has a cocktail bar, open afternoon and evenings.
 It's on the second floor, immediately after the security checks turn left and go up the stairs or lift.

 -